-New York is a city surrounded by various bodies of water making it a perfect city to spend the day out on the water.
-Made up by five boroughs, The Bronx, Brooklyn, Queens, Manhattan and Staten Island, this lively city sits right where the Hudson River meets the Atlantic Ocean making boating an epic and visually stunning experience.
-Boat your way into a New York state of mind when you step off the dock and onto the water for a day of sun and adventure as you cruise around New York’s waterways.
+New York is a city surrounded by various bodies of water, which makes it a perfect place to spend the day out in the water.
+Made up of five boroughs — The Bronx, Brooklyn, Queens, Manhattan, and Staten Island — this lively city sits right where the Hudson River meets the Atlantic Ocean, making boating an epic and visually stunning experience.

 Freeport

-The inlets and islands of Freeport are perfect for a day of fishing and boating while you take in the beautiful coastline.
 Freeport is situated in Nassau County on the South Shore of Long Island.
-Zach’s Bay is southeast of Freeport off the Jones Beach Theatre and is a great place to anchor for families to raft-up and enjoy a concert playing at the theatre or enjoy a day on the beach without the overcrowded feeling.
+Zach’s Bay is southeast of Freeport off the Jones Beach Theatre and is a great place to anchor for families to raft up and enjoy a concert playing at the theatre or enjoy a day on the beach without the overcrowded feeling.

 The Hudson River